light971/Walmart_SQL_Python/README.md

    - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

 ### 8. Load Data into MySQL and PostgreSQL
-   - **Set Up Connections**: Connect to MySQL and PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
+   - **Set Up Connections**: Connect to PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
    - **Table Creation**: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.